brendan-energyfrontiers/datadrivenclimatechange/README.md

 # Why is it so important to reduce global CO2 emissions to net zero by 2050?
 (Key Data Points You Have To Understand)

-Also, why should you take action in the decarbonization and the energy transition.
+And why should you take action in the decarbonization and the energy transition.

 ## CO2 emissions are causing our atmosphere, land, and oceans to warm at an unprecedented rate

-* CO2 emissions are accumulating in our atmosphere, remain between 300 - 1,000 Years, and the changes in atmospheric composition are enhancing the natural greenhouse effect causing global warming.
+* CO2 emissions are accumulating in our atmosphere, remain between 300 - 1,000 Years, and the changes in atmospheric composition are enhancing the natural greenhouse effect causing global warming. _[#1]_

 * **2019 atmospheric CO2 concentrations were higher than at any time in the last 2 million years**
-Global Average CO2 Concentrations have increased to 410 ppm in 2019 from 280 ppm (parts per million) in 1850 (representing pre-industrial comparison period).
+Global Average CO2 Concentrations have increased to 410 ppm in 2019 from 280 ppm (parts per million) in 1850 (representing pre-industrial comparison period). [[Source]]

 * **The current rate of global warming is unprecedented in at least the last 2,000 years** Global Average Surface Temperature was 1.09°C  higher in 2011-2020 than in 1850-1900.